trixi-framework/HOHQMesh/Documentation/docs/InteractiveAPI.md

 		SUBROUTINE HML_CloseProject(cPtr, errFlag)  BIND(C)
 			TYPE(c_ptr)      :: cPtr
 			INTEGER          :: errFlag
 	Call this when done with a project.
-Forgetting to do so keeps all the memory around.
+Forgetting to do so keeps all the memory around and may then leak.

 - **Initializing a project.**